recurve-methods/flexvalue/README.rst

 The `metered_load_shape` CSV requires the following columns:

-    - **utility**: FLEXvalue combines the project data and the load shape data using the load shape name and utility, so this must be provided.
-It must match the value from the project info.
     - **hour_of_year**: Hour of the year (should be one row for each of 0-8759)
     - **meter_id1**: the savings values (in MWh), with the column name as a reference in the `load_shape` column of the `user_inputs` table (if that measure/project/portfolio has an electricity savings profile associated with meter_id1
     - **meter_id2**: the savings values (in MWh), with the column name as a reference in the `load_shape` column of the `user_inputs` table (if that measure/project/portfolio has an electricity savings profile associated with meter_id2